Covid-19 Information Centre

 If you are unable to pay your Self-Assessment (SA) bill in full by 31 January 2021, you can set up a Time to Pay payment plan of up to 12 months online without speaking to HMRC.
 For SA tax debts of up to £30,000, then access to this Time to Pay facility will be available through GOV.UK and the taxpayer will get automatic and immediate approval.
 If your SA debts are over £30,000, or you need longer than 12 months to repay your debt in full, then the Time to Pay arrangement will still be available however you will need to call HMRC to arrange.

 Mortgage payment holidays will continue to be available for homeowners in the UK.
 Borrowers who have been impacted by coronavirus and have not yet had a mortgage payment holiday will be entitled to a 6- month holiday and those that have already started a mortgage payment holiday will be able to top up to 6 months without this being recorded on their credit file.
 The FCA published draft guidance setting this out on 2 November.

 - HMRC have deferred the deadline for MTD 'digital links' until 1 April 2021, read more on our blog.

 - HMRC have now updated their Coronavirus hotline number.
 The new number to call is 0800 024 1222 which will replace the original 0300 hotline number.
 This new hotline will be open 8am to 4pm Monday to Friday only.

-- As of 1 April 2020 the spending limit for contactless card payments will be increased from £30 to £45 in a bid to reduce the use of paper money during the current pandemic.
+- The spending limit for contactless card payments will be increased again from £45 to £100 in a bid to reduce the use of paper money during the current pandemic.

 - The Bank of England has cut interest rates again in an emergency move as it tries to support the UK economy in the face of the coronavirus pandemic.
 It is the second cut in interest rates in just over a week, bringing them down to 0.1% from 0.25%.
 Interest rates are now at their lowest level in history.